bartmichu/zfs-scenarios/README.md

 - **[ZFS Dataset Delegation - LXD](./delegation-lxd)**

-  LXD container needs the ability to manage a ZFS dataset from LXD host, including creating child datasets, snapshots, and other related operations.
-The container should not be able to access other datasets in the parent pool.
+  ZFS dataset delegation from an LXD host to a container.
+The container can manage a specific dataset - including creating child datasets, snapshots, and performing related operations - while remaining restricted from accessing other datasets in the parent pool.

 - **[ZFS Layout - Single Disk to Mirror Conversion](./layout-mirror/)**